-Douglas Jacoby, Washington DC
+Douglas Jacoby, Washington DC (1993)

-(with Russ Ewell San Francisco)
+(recommended by Russ Ewell, San Francisco)

-Prejudice is ugly widespread knowing no borders.
+Prejudice is ugly and widespread, knowing no borders.
 Yet even more detestable is the use of biblical authority to justify racism.
 Through the centuries there have always been those who have used religion to gain their own selfish ends.
 Scriptures have been wrested from their context and made to support countless creeds of convenience and crass self-interest.
 And the wounded: they number in the millions from victims of children's taunts to victims of "ethnic cleansing."
-They are found in every nation of the world" and despite the common claim of professing Christians that they "love their neighbor as themselves" little if anything is done.
+They are found in every nation of the world and despite the common claim of professing Christians that they "love their neighbor as themselves" little if anything is done.

-Below is an exposé of twisted racist reasoning to help us deal with rationalized ugliness wherever it rears its head.
+Below is an exposé of twisted racist reasoning to help us deal with rationalized ugliness—wherever it rears its head.

 I. CURSE OF HAM

 The "curse of Ham" is probably the most common racist argument made from the Bible.
-Slave holders and some missionaries taught that Shem" Ham & Japheth represent the races of Whites Blacks & Asians.
-The reasoning presumes that Jesus was white though this is incredible since people in the Near East aren't white!
-Ham was black so it is claimed.
+Slaveholders and some missionaries taught that Shem, Ham & Japheth represent the races of Whites, Blacks & Asians.
+The reasoning presumes that Jesus was white, though this is incredible, since people in the Near East aren't white!
+Ham was black, so it is claimed.
 Gen 9.18 says he was the ancestor of the Canaanites whom God said to annihilate.
-This obviously leads to genocide slavery and outright exploitation.
+This obviously leads to genocide, slavery and outright exploitation.